kixlab/kixlab.github.io/README.md

 ### Add new publications
     1. Go to _posts/publication
     2. Write new markdown file
-    3. Format of file name should be YYYY-MM-DD-title.markdown
+    3. File name should be YYYY-MM-DD-title.markdown

 ### You should write informations in this form
     ---